aabbtree77/twinpeekz/README.md

 Golang is great at the level of main.go, no need to use unsafe pointers to pass user data with GLFW callbacks, just pass a struct/object method using an object as an implicit first argument (as in UFCS).

-Golang's GC is not such a big problem, at least not for this scene, but 2-3x universal slow-down on raw loops compared to C/C++/Nim is not attractive.

 Here is the log of Golang's GC:
 ```console
 gc 3 @7.479s 0%: 0.051+24+0.004 ms clock, 0.41+0.47/0.22/0.14+0.036 ms cpu, 17->17->0 MB, 18 MB goal, 8 P